 - Does the facilitator otherwise relate to the participant in another professional capacity, as the child’s teacher or health care worker?

 Smooth implementation requires understanding what supports and/or challenges participants may have when they are participating from home.
-This knowledge will influence how you structure activities/exercises, issues that should be addressed in the contract and in some instances whether a parent/caregiver is able to participate in a virtual group.
+This knowledge will influence how you structure activities/exercises, issues that should be addressed in the contract and in some instances whether a parent/caregiver is able to take part in a virtual group.

-- Does the participant have a private space in which to participate in an online format?
+- Does the participant have a private space in which to take part in an online format?

 - Does the “usual” time you have group work when participants are at home?
 For example, PJ runs groups at dinner time because we provide dinner in-person, but this doesn’t necessarily work when participants are home and trying to manage family meals.